jetbridge/cdk-nextjs/README.md

 ## Breaking changes

 - v2.0.0: SST wrapper changed, lambda/assets/distribution defaults now are in the `defaults` prop, refactored distribution settings into the new NextjsDistribution construct.
 If you are upgrading, you must temporarily remove the `customDomain` on your existing 1.x.x app before upgrading to >=2.x.x because the CloudFront distribution will get recreated due to refactoring, and the custom domain must be globally unique across all CloudFront distibutions.
+Prepare for downtime.

 ## To-do